Viktor Khain

-Viktor Yefimovich Khain (Виктор Ефимович Хаин; 26 February 1914, Baku – 24 December 2009, Moscow) was a Soviet and Russian geology scientist, academician of Academy of Sciences of the Soviet Union (1987) and a number of national and international academies.
+Viktor Yefimovich Khain (Виктор Ефимович Хаин; 26 February 1914, Baku – 24 December 2009, Moscow) was a Soviet and Azerbaijani geology scientist, academician of Academy of Sciences of the Soviet Union (1987) and a number of national and international academies.

 Early years and education

 He was born in Baku.
 He graduated from the geological survey department of the mining faculty of the Azerbaijan Industrial Institute (now the Azerbaijan State Oil Academy).
 Following his work for Aznefterazvedka (Azerbaijan Oil Exploration Company) until 1938, he moved on to the Azerbaijan Oil Scientific Research Institute and worked there until 1941.
 In 1940, he defended his Ph.D. thesis at the Leningrad Central Scientific Research Institute of Geological Exploration.
 As a Red Army draftee between 1941 and 1945, he served in a Baku Air Defense Army regiment until 1945.

 Academic career

 In 1945, Khain started working for the Institute of Geology of the Azerbaijan Academy of Sciences where he was soon appointed head of the regional geology department, teaching at the same time a course on geotectonics at the Azerbaijan Industrial Institute.
 Under his guidance, a monograph titled “Geology of Azerbaijan” as well as a geological map and a tectonic map of Azerbaijan were published.
 In 1947 he defended his doctoral thesis on geological structure and oil and gas potential of the South-Eastern Caucasus at the Institute of Geology of the Azerbaijan Academy of Sciences.
 In 1949 V. Khain was awarded professorship in the oil and gas geology department and worked there until 1954, having published in the interim a fundamental monograph titled “Geotectonic basics of oil exploration”.
 He moved to Moscow in 1954.
 The geologist's selfless work was highly appreciated, and in 1966 V. Khain was elected a corresponding member of the USSR Academy of Sciences and became a USSR AS academician on geotectonics and geophysics in 1987.